tubbleWeek/MapToGazebo/README.md

 # Map to Gazebo World

 This is a naive python script which takes in a nav_msgs/OccupancyGrid style map described by a YAML file and converts it to a gazebo world.
-This is not the most efficient way to do so, but it is quick and simple to run.
+This is not the most efficient or fasters way to do so, but it is simple to run.

 ### Usage